We were already awake, so I stuck my head outside.

 Badger still says she’s not feeling great.

-Badger went ahead and cleaned the cat litter boxes anyway.
+She ended up doing the cat litter boxes anyway.

 She didn’t want to, but it had to be done.